QCPOLstakepool/cardano-tip-bot/README.md

     /withdraw <address or $handle> <amount> <asset>
     Withdraw ADA & assets

-    * Plus an extra network fee of about 0.2 ADA to move to/from master wallet
+    * Network fee for /deposit is about ~0.2 ADA
+    **  Network fee for /withdraw can be up to 1.0 ADA, but the overall fees paid by the user is capped at 0.5 ADA
     ```

 2. `/balance` will return the following message: